AgentFUD/agentfud-art-engine/README.md

 - Configurable layers
 - Configurable rarity weights
 - Information about your project
-- Metadata and image generation
+- Metadata and image generation based on pre-generated DNAs
 - Excluding traits from metadata

 ## Installation